 - New concepts in the revised Conceptual Framework could be added to IAS 37 to provide clearer guidance.
 New concepts state that a liability arises when: - an entity receives benefits or conducts an activity and, as a consequence, will or may have to transfer an economic resource; and - the entity has no practical ability to avoid the transfer. - IFRIC 21 could be withdrawn and replaced with new application guidance in IAS 37 for levies and other obligations conditional on the entity's future actions.

 1 Aligning liability definition and guidance with Conceptual Framework

-- Some levies (but not all) would be recognised progressively as they accumulate over a period instead of at a point in time at or after the end of the period. - So in some cases, earlier recognition of expense in P&L than under current practice.
+Some levies (but not all) would be recognised progressively as they accumulate over a period instead of at a point in time at or after the end of the period.